epihacker/EPiServerSocialAdmin/README.md

     authentication appId="YOUR_APP_ID" secret="YOUR_AUTH_SECRET"

-Also the <episerver.social>/<endpoints> uses "localhost" as the cloud server.
+Also the episerver.social/endpoints uses "localhost" as the cloud server.
+Replace with your own hostname.

 # Running
-Once setup clean, build, and run the solution.
+Once setup, clean, build, and run the solution.